IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-resizing.md

 ## Auto-size columns on initialization

-Each column can be set to auto-size on initialization by setting `width` to 'auto':
+Each column can be set to auto-size on initialization by setting `Width` to 'auto':

 ```html
 <igx-column width='auto'>...